 TL;DR (Too Long; Didn't Read)

 Although reporting is immediate, it can take up to 30 days for a credit inquiry to actually show up on your credit report.

 Basics of Credit Inquiries

-The reason "hard" credit inquiries can count against you is because creditors don't want you applying for numerous credit cards and loans within a short time frame.
+The reason "hard" credit inquiries can count against you is that creditors don't want you applying for numerous credit cards and loans within a short time frame.
 This indicates you may be in financial hot water.
-Their thinking is if you're struggling financially, you're less likely to keep up with your debt – and this makes you a greater credit risk to lenders.
+Their thinking is if you're struggling financially, you're less likely to keep up with your debt, and this makes you a greater credit risk to lenders.

 Monitoring Credit Inquiries

 Since credit inquiries show up on your credit report fairly quickly, they're an excellent early indicator of identity theft.
 If you're like most people, the last thing you need is someone running around building up debt in your name.
 Federal law allows you to check all three of your credit reports once a year completely free.
 By pulling one credit report every four months, you can identify questionable credit inquiries and quash any potential cases of identity theft before they become an unmanageable nightmare.

 Ciele Edwards holds a Bachelor of Arts in English and has been a consumer advocate and credit specialist for more than 10 years.
 She currently works in the real-estate industry as a consumer credit and debt specialist.
 Edwards has experience working with collections, liens, judgments, bankruptcies, loans and credit law.